VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/mfdaq.m.md

   See also: NUM2HEX, NOW, RAND

-Help for ndi.probe.timeseries.mfdaq.ndi_unique_id is inherited from superclass NDI.IDO
+Help for ndi.probe.timeseries.mfdaq.ndi_unique_id is inherited from superclass ndi.ido
 ```

 ---